Melonbun233/flutter-group-todo/README.md

 This is a flutter project for learning purpose, and it's still under development.
 This application is a todo-list app that helps users record their daily tasks running on iOS platform (maybe we will add Android platform in the future).
-A interesting feature of this app is that people can send invitations and share lists with other users.
+An interesting feature of this app is that people can send invitations and share lists with other users.

 ## Why